 Food System Sustainability

-I am co-lead for two synthesis working groups at NCEAS, one that is assessing the environmental footprint of global foods, and the other that is assessing the environmental and human health implications of different protein sources.
+I am co-lead for two synthesis working groups at NCEAS, one that is assessing the environmental footprint of global foods, and the other that recently finished as was focused on assessing the environmental and human health implications of different protein sources.
 My interest and research in this area grew out of projects associated with CART (see below).

 Ocean Health Index

-For the past nine years I have served as lead scientist for the Ocean Health Index project, a large collaborative project involving many people and institutions.
+For the past eleven years I have served as lead scientist for the Ocean Health Index project, a large collaborative project involving many people and institutions.
 In this work we aim to capture the many different goals that people have for healthy marine systems, and provide indicators of those goals, as well as an overall Index across all goals.
 We launched our first global assessment and the accompanying website in August 2012.
-Currently we are focused on four key activities, detailed in our project website: 1) leading or co-leading efforts to apply the methods to regional case studies (currently British Colombia, Canada, Gulf of Maine, USA and northern Norway), 2) calculating annual global scores using updated methods and data (launched each year in December), 3) updating a software toolbox that allows others to explore and calculate their own index scores for their own regions, and 4) engaging with agencies and countries around the world to explore how the Index can be used to inform decision making in those regions.
+Currently we are focused on four key activities, detailed in our project website: 1) leading or co-leading efforts to apply the methods to regional case studies, 2) calculating annual global scores using updated methods and data (launched each year in December), 3) updating a software toolbox that allows others to explore and calculate their own index scores for their own regions, and 4) engaging with agencies and countries around the world to explore how the Index can be used to inform decision making in those regions.

 I am co-lead of the Conservation Aquaculture Research Team (CART) based at NCEAS, and was co-PI for a SNAPP working group on sustainable offshore aquaculture that addressed a range of topics aimed at understanding and guiding how to expand offshore aquaculture sustainably around the world.
 This project has expanded into research on how climate change is impacting (and will impact) marine aquaculture.